neondatabase/website/content/docs/community/contribution-guide.md

 After you submit a contribution, the Neon documentation team reviews your changes, provides feedback, and merges the pull request when it's ready.

-Please reach out if you have any questions or need further assistance.
+Please reach out on the [Neon Community forum](https://community.neon.tech/) if you have any questions or need further assistance.

 ## Documentation file structure